floribon/protractor-cucumber/README.md

 protractor-cucumber
 ==============

-protractor-cucumber allows one to drive protractor tests using cucumber
+protractor-cucumber allows one to drive protractor tests using cucumber.

+## Support for protractor v4.x

+This repository is a fork of [AndrewKeig/protractor-cucumber](https://github.com/AndrewKeig/protractor-cucumber) that aims to support protractor version 4 and above.

+Feel free to contribute to it until it is merged into the original repo.

 ## Installation